 Putting big data to work requires a platform that can ingest and process massive datasets.
 To tackle this problem, we built a supercomputer in the cloud.

-When conducting analysis or machine learning on these massive datasets, the Platform parallelizes large calculations automatically, scaling cloud resources on demand, in response to both calculation size and desired processing time.
-Thus, data collected over decades can be processed in hours.
+When conducting analysis or machine learning, the Platform parallelizes large calculations automatically, scaling cloud resources on demand.
+Data collected over decades can be processed in hours.